edamontology/caseologue/_sources/workflow.rst.txt

 .. _workflow:

-Workflow
+Workflows
 =============

-GitHub Actions workflow were designed to run all acseologues tools.
+GitHub Actions workflow were designed to run all caseologue tools.